Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 ### 2.a: Install python dependencies

 This next step is somewhat optional, as MusicBot will attempt to do this for you if you haven't.
-On OSX, you should run these commands **without root**, since Homebrew does not clobber your system Python.

-Open Terminal (the mac equivalent to Windows cmd) This will be used for the bot the whole time.
-When Terminal starts up, enter the following:

-    cd desktop
-    cd MusicBot-review
-    pip3.5 install --upgrade -r requirements.txt
+Run the following file that is located in your MusicBot's main folder.
+    run `update_macdeps.command` file
+       *You may have to right click the file, mouse over 'Open With' then select 'Terminal.app'*

 This installs the various python dependencies used by the bot.